j-grosse/e-learning-app/README.md

 # E-Learning Web App

-This is my E-Learning Portal Portfolio Project

 ## About the project

-Started in January 2024 by Jakob Grosse.
+This is my own E-Learning Portal portfolio project, I started in january 2024.

+Thi E-Learning Web App is an Web App that aims to revolutionize the way people learn and acquire knowledge.
+With a user-friendly interface and a wide range of interactive features, our platform provides an engaging learning experience for students of all ages and backgrounds.

 ## Main Features

 ### 1. View and buy courses from the database